 If smartphones are the ultimate time-waster, it’s social media that takes the blame for making them so absorbing.
 Waiting for our friends’ approval and likes can be addictive and give a false impression that we’re actually connecting meaningfully.

-You don’t have to give up social media entirely, though you can if you’d like.
-But, if you limit your time spent on social media to when you’re sitting in front of a computer, you’ll drastically cut down on the hours you waste on Facebook, Twitter, Instagram and more.
+You don’t have to give up social media entirely.
+But, if you limit your screen time on social media to when you’re sitting in front of a computer, you’ll drastically cut down on wasted hours.
 Also, you won’t be picking up your phone every few minutes to check for the latest updates.

 5. Spend your meals apart